ULHPC/tutorials/README.md

 ## Create snakemake workflow

-In this tutorial we will analyse ChIP-seq data [3] from a paper published by our colleagues in LSRU [4].
+In this tutorial we will analyse [ChIP-seq data](https://www.ebi.ac.uk/ena/data/view/PRJEB20933) from the paper [Gérard D, Schmidt F, Ginolhac A, Schmitz M, Halder R, Ebert P, Schulz MH, Sauter T, Sinkkonen L. Temporal enhancer profiling of parallel lineages identifies AHR and GLIS1 as regulators of mesenchymal multipotency. *Nucleic Acids Research*, Volume 47, Issue 3, 20 February 2019, Pages 1141–1163, https://doi.org/10.1093/nar/gky1240](https://www.ncbi.nlm.nih.gov/pubmed/30544251) published by our colleagues in LSRU.

 To speed up computing time we use source files that only contain sequencing reads that map to chromosome 12.
 The files for input (control) and H3K4me3 (ChIP) are available on the cluster in the directory `/work/projects/ulhpc-tutorials/bio/snakemake/chip-seq` and the corresponding reference in `/work/projects/ulhpc-tutorials/bio/snakemake/reference`.